Pablo Rodríguez Grez: Later participation in politics

-Criminal Accusations
+Criminal accusations

 In general, he was accused of 1970s terrorism and sabotage, especially against Salvador Allende, by Fatherland and Liberty.
 He was even investigated by the Human Rights Investigations Police, for the terrorist attacks, in which they would be financed by the CIA, and the collaboration with the Pinochet coup in 1973.
-He denies the accusations that Fatherland and Liberty had murdered someone and that would have been funded by the CIA.
+He denied the accusations that Fatherland and Liberty had murdered someone and that would have been funded by the CIA.

 In October 1970, he held a demonstration at the Catholic university, in which a high-powered bomb had exploded at the stock exchange agency and then a dynamite attack hit the Providencia branch of Banco Francés e Italiano.

-There were also other terrorist attacks and sabotage, especially in the region of 'El tancazo' (now Tanquetazo), where there were bomb attacks and destruction of private property in an attempt to overthrow Allende.
+There were also other terrorist attacks and sabotage, especially in the period of Tanquetazo, where there were bomb attacks and destruction of private property in an attempt to overthrow Allende.

-In July 1973, Fatherland and Liberty militants murdered Arturo Araya Peeters, in which he and members of the FNPL were prosecuted and arrested by the naval prosecutor's office, but were released after some "paps on the ears", except Guillermo Claverie, in which he claimed that was innocent and had been a scapegoat for Rodríguez.
+In July 1973, Fatherland and Liberty militants murdered Arturo Araya Peeters, in which he and members of Fatherland and Liberty were prosecuted and arrested by the naval prosecutor's office, but were released after some "paps on the ears", except Guillermo Claverie, in which he claimed that was innocent and had been a scapegoat for Rodríguez.
 All the conspirators were pardoned by Pinochet in 1981, for “services rendered to the Fatherland”.

 Lawyer career

 Augusto Pinochet's lawyer

-He was Pinochet's lawyer until his death in 2006.
+Rodríguez was Pinochet's lawyer until his death in 2006.
 He defended Pinochet on the criminal charges that came under his rule, even though he was disappointed in Chilean justice.
-Pinochet died on December 10, 2006, leaving several cases pending.
+Pinochet died on 10 December 2006, leaving several cases pending.